How does Bandwidth throttling and speed tests work?

-Note: SMP 7.5 and later also uses HTTP ping to test connection.
+Note: SMP 7.5 up to 8.1 also uses HTTP ping to test the connection.
 Speed test changes in 7.5 and later See for more details.

 When there is a scheduled package download task, the Altiris Agent either retrieves the cached connection speed value or it will initiate a new network speed test, and the results will be cached for 6 hours.
 Once the 6-hour cache expires, the Altiris Agent will request another speed test profile once an advertisement execution or package download begins (see Speed Testing Triggers and Speed Testing Operations below).

 When the Altiris Agent is asked to throttle, there are two throttling rules that can be configured:

 Speed Testing Triggers: